RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 account" for a rolling 14 day period.
 You have up to 2 full weeks to stake a block without losing any research credit earned.

-## What happens if I stake on a fork?

-When you stake on a fork, the stake you see is not actually legitimate.
-When your wallet figures out that it is on a fork, you will see these rewards disappear as the wallet corrects itself.
-This process happens automatically.
-While frustrating, once off of the fork, you are still able to stake again.

 ## What should I put in my config-file for Gridcoin-Research?